 Growth in any job takes time, and it may be a while before you feel like you are making the change that you want—but that doesn’t mean that your job is pointless.
 Daydreaming about big change is great, but it’s also important to think about why you want to do this.
 No one wants to feel like a faceless cog in a corporate machine, but it’s hard to have a meaningful impact without knowing why you hold the values that you do.

-Photo of man feeling good about his job courtesy of Tom Merton/Getty Images.
+Photo of person smiling at work courtesy of Tom Merton/Getty Images.

 Erica works in Career Development at Brandeis University, specializing in helping graduate students find meaningful careers.
 She also coaches clients privately, focusing on career transitions and women in leadership.
 When she is not helping people find their mission, you can find her watching sci-fi, drinking rosé, and exploring the best restaurants in her neighborhood.
 Say hi onTwitter and Instagram or enlist her help at ericafoss.com.More from this Author